 Student discipline for bus infractions will continue to be the responsibility of Lostant School District.
 Two or three cameras are located on every bus.
 Cameras will have audio and visual taping capabilities.
-Behavior infractions will be viewed by Illinois Central Bus Service personnel as well as Mrs. Goddard.
+Behavior infractions will be viewed by Johannes Bus Service, Inc. personnel as well as Mrs. Klobucher.
 After viewing student behavior bus issues, Lostant School will manage the discipline.
 While students are on the bus, they are under the supervision of the bus driver.
 In most cases, bus discipline problems can be handled by the bus driver.
-In the case of a written disciplinary referral, student bus problems will be investigated and handled by the Lostant School Principal.
+In the case of a written disciplinary referral, student bus problems will be investigated and handled by Mrs. Klobucher, Principal.
 Parents will be informed of inappropriate student behavior on a bus.
 Parents are encouraged to discuss bus safety and appropriate behavior with their children before the beginning of the school year and regularly during the year.
 In the interest of the student's safety and in compliance with State law, students are expected to observe the following rules:

-- \square Choose a seat and sit in it immediately upon entering the bus.
-Do not stand in the entrance or in the aisle. - \square Assigned seating will be implemented if needed. - $\hfill \square$ Do not move from one seat to another while on the bus. - \square Keep all parts of the body and all objects inside the bus. - \square Loud conversation, singing, boisterous conduct, or profanity is not allowed. - \square Enter and exit the bus only when the bus is fully stopped.

-- \square All school rules apply while on the bus, at a bus stop, or waiting for the bus. - \square Use the emergency door only in an emergency. - \square In the event of an emergency, stay on the bus and await instructions from the bus driver. - \Box Good behavior and behavior that will not distract the bus driver from operating the bus safely is required. - \sqcap Crowding, pushing, scuffling, and other needless commotion are grounds for disciplinary action. - \square Do not open windows. - \square Keep the bus neat and clean. - \square Athletic footwear equipped with cleats or spikes are not allowed on the bus. - □ Inappropriate behavior will be reported to school authorities and failure to observe safety rules may result in suspension from bus services. - \square Be waiting at your bus stop on time. - \square Never tamper with, damage, or deface anything in or on the bus, or any of the bus or school equipment. - □ Keep book bags, books, packages, coats, and other objects out of the aisles.
-Keep all body parts clear of the aisles when seated. - \square Eating and drinking is not permitted on the bus. - \square Parents will be liable for any defacing or damage students do to the bus.
+- Go to your assigned seat and sit in it immediately upon entering the bus.
+Do not stand in the entrance or in the aisle. - Assigned seating will be implemented if needed. - Do not move from one seat to another while on the bus. - 0 Keep all parts of the body and all objects inside the bus. - Loud conversation, singing, boisterous conduct, or profanity is not allowed. - Enter and exit the bus only when the bus is fully stopped. - All school rules apply while on the bus, at a bus stop, or waiting for the bus.
+0 - Use the emergency door only in an emergency.
+0 - In the event of an emergency, stay on the bus and await instructions from the bus driver.
+0 - Good behavior and behavior that will not distract the bus driver from operating the bus safely is required. - Crowding, pushing, scuffling, and other needless commotion are grounds for disciplinary action.
+0 - Do not open windows.
+0 - Keep the bus neat and clean. - Athletic footwear equipped with cleats or spikes are not allowed on the bus.
+0 - Inappropriate behavior will be reported to school authorities and failure to observe safety rules may result in suspension from bus services. - Be waiting at your bus stop on time. - Never tamper with, damage, or deface anything in or on the bus, or any of the bus or school equipment. - Keep book bags, books, packages, coats, and other objects out of the aisles.
+Keep all body parts clear of the aisles when seated. - Eating and drinking is not permitted on the bus. - Parents will be liable for any defacing or damage students do to the bus.